getdish/dish/docs/next.md

-# high level mvp
+# to launch

-- Data gathering for bay area / california
+- data for bay area / california
-- Ratings + admin for seeing ratings/activity
+- ratings + admin
-- Infra/API for auth, search, app
+- infra/api - auth, search + filters, app, restaurant, dish, rating
-- iOS app that covers all functionality for bay
+- ios app
-- Splash / marketing website / landing
+- website w/splash / potentially community site
-- Launch blog post
+- launch blog post

+# march goal

+- prove we can get good ratings for specific test dishes
+  - Pho, Chinese Dumplings, Risotto, Uni Pasta, Carnitas Tacos, Tandoori, etc
+- get an alpha ios app out for friends and fam
+- basic community and admin pages up

+# april, may, june

+- April will be beta app + community ready for launch
+- May will be community building, app refinement and feature building
+- June goal will likely be to kickoff ad campaign and launch publicly -

 # triage